- Newer breast enhancement techniques and implant shapes have made it easier to achieve more natural looking results.

 “In my opinion, patients get the best idea of what size they want by trying on implants in the office under a tight shirt,” she says.
 “But they should always feel that the surgeon understands what they are going for in terms of size and look.
 This can take some time spent together and more than one visit.
 Most importantly, the patient and the surgeon must be on the same page.”

 » As you do your research, make sure to compile a list of questions for your surgeon.
-Then look for a few board-certified plastic surgeons in your area.
+Get consultations from our medical review team.